handtracking-io/yoha/README.md

 <h2>Description</h2>

-YoHa is a hand tracking engine that is built with the goal of being strong in practical scenarios where hand tracking is employed to add true value to an application.
-While ultimately the goal is to be a general purpose hand tracking engine supporting <i>any</i> hand pose, the engine is built and will grow around specific hand poses that users/developers find useful.
+YoHa is a hand tracking engine that is built with the goal of being a versatile solution in practical scenarios where hand tracking is employed to add value to an application.
+While ultimately the goal is to be a general purpose hand tracking engine supporting <i>any</i> hand pose, the engine evolves around specific hand poses that users/developers find useful.
 These poses are detected by the engine which allows to build applications with novel interactions.
-See the <a href="https://handtracking-io.github.io/yoha">demo</a>
-for an example.
+See the <a href="https://handtracking-io.github.io/yoha">demo</a> for an example.

 YoHa is currently only available for the web.